 Related: Five plant pots to bring the outside in

-2 WATER WARILY Succulents are especially sensitive to the dreaded overwatering, which can lead to plant rot.
-Succulents should be watered well in spring and summer (their growing season), but soil should be allowed to dry out almost completely between waterings.
+Succulents are especially sensitive to the dreaded overwatering, which can lead to plant rot.
+Succulents should be watered well in spring and summer (their growing season), but soil should be allowed to dry out almost completely in between waterings.
 During colder months, they should be watered minimally, if at all.
-Overwatered succulents may have puffy-looking stems or leaves and look soft and discoloured.
-They can also wilt, as if they need water, because roots have died from too-wet soil.
-Under watered succulents may stop growing, wilt, shed leaves, and/or develop a lacklustre colour or brown spots.
+Overwatered succulents may have puffy-looking stems or leaves that look soft and discoloured.
+They can also wilt as if they need water because roots have died from too-wet soil.

-TOP TIP For overwatered succulents, unpot the plant and check the roots.
+For over-watered succulents, unpot the plant and check the roots.
 If only limited rot has set in, you may be able to cut it away using a sharp knife until all that is left are healthy, white roots and repot in dry soil.
 Alternatively, take a cutting and propagate the parent plant.

-5 WATCH FOR FROST As a general rule, most succulents can only survive down to temperatures of around 5?C and need to be taken indoors in winter to avoid frost damage.
-However, some are hardier than others - but best not to take any chances.
+Most succulents can only survive down to temperatures of around 5ºC and need to be taken indoors in winter to avoid frost damage.
+Some are hardier than others but best not to take any chances.